PDF Metadata Forensics and Document Image Authentication

 Document image authentication sits alongside PDF structural analysis as the second major pillar of digital document forensics.
 When an examiner receives a scan, a photograph of a page, or a JPEG exported from a PDF, the question shifts from object-graph analysis to image physics: does the error pattern encoded in the JPEG compression artefacts match what would be expected from a single, unedited acquisition?
 Are there regions of the image that show different compression histories, suggesting a patch-and-resave operation?
 Does the EXIF metadata embedded by the camera or scanner match the lighting geometry visible in the image itself?

 Courts in multiple jurisdictions now receive expert evidence on both classes of analysis.
 In the UK, CCTV and document image authentication expert reports are submitted under Criminal Procedure Rules Part 19.
 In India, digital evidence admissibility operates under the Bharatiya Sakshya Adhiniyam (BSA) 2023 sections 57 to 59 (electronic records), with the forensic examiner's report conforming to MHA-CFSL technical guidelines.
 In the United States, Federal Rule of Evidence 702 (Daubert standard) governs the admissibility of image-authentication expert testimony, and several reported decisions now address ELA and EXIF evidence specifically.
-Understanding the science behind both pillars is a prerequisite for giving reliable evidence in any of these frameworks.
+Examiners working in any of these jurisdictions must understand the science behind both pillars before forming or reporting conclusions.

 A PDF file consists of a sequence of objects (integers, strings, arrays, dictionaries, streams, and references between them) followed by a cross-reference table (xref table) that maps each object's number to its byte offset in the file, and a trailer dictionary that points to the document catalogue and the previous xref section if one exists.